msjimc/TransGBViewer/Guide/InterProScan.md

-# Display of features linked to the transcripts by InterProScan
+# Displaying features linked to the transcripts by InterProScan

 The __Protein features from the InterProScan website__ panel (Figure 1) contains the controls required to obtain, select, format and display features linked to to the transcripts by the UniProt website.
 Pressing the __Get__ button (blue line in Figure 1) displays the __Import InterProScan features__ window (Figure 2)